Images can be duplicated and marketing tactics can be copied, but your stories are yours.

 With each email (or a blog post), add a story to encourage action.

-For example, if today’s the last day customers can buy a product, add a story about personal regret to highlight the importance of taking action in the moment.
+For example, if today’s the last day customers can buy a product, add a story about personal regret to highlight the importance of taking action at the moment.

 Several email marketing automation platforms allow you to segment your lists to time your email campaigns well.
 For example, you can create a segment for your most engaged subscribers and tell them more details of your story, while introducing your brand to those who have never opened your previous emails.